mark-lord/mlx-efficiency-eval/README.md

 # MLX Efficiency Evaluation Tool

-A tool for evaluating the energy efficiency of MLX-based language models by measuring power consumption during text generation.
+A very primitive tool for evaluating the energy efficiency of MLX-based language models by measuring power consumption during text generation.

 ## Features